 }

-The MainPage uses Asset() bindings to react to the user's tree selection.
-All content is driven by Client.Context.AssetPath.
+The MainPage uses Asset() bindings and Client.Context to react to the user's tree selection.
+One display serves the entire asset hierarchy.

 list_elements('DataGrid,TrendChart,TextBlock,AlarmViewer')